 Get, real!
 You are a natural lifter.

-Anybody bench pressing over 315 lbs is a suspect!
+Anyone bench pressing over 315lbs is a suspect!

-There is no doubt that 99% of the people bench pressing 315 lbs and above are not natural unless they weight 315 lbs of pure fat themselves.
-Moving up such high numbers requires muscle mass and strength that are simply out of most people’s reach.
-Of course, that does not mean that there aren’t plenty of people who can’t bench press 315 lbs and are also on steroids.
+Undoubtedly, 90% of the people bench pressing 315lbs and above are not natural unless they weigh 315lbs of pure fat themselves.
+Benching such high numbers requires muscle mass and strength that are simply out of most people’s reach.

 What’s a realistic bench press number for a natural girl?

-A really good bench press number for a girl is a bodyweight bench press for reps.
-That’s something really hard to achieve when you’re a female since women tend to have lanky upper bodies in the first place.
-However, it’s possible to get there with dedication and right programming.
-Yes, we are aware that this sounds like a filthy bodybuilding magazine talk but that’s how you can get that bench.
-There is no doubt that most girls will never bench press 225 lbs unless they weight about as much and/or use the classic powerlifting arch which is a nothing more than a cheat move.
+A really good bench press number for a girl is a bodyweight bench press or close to it.
+This level of strength is really difficult to achieve when you’re a female because women tend to have lanky upper bodies, narrow shoulders and naturally small chest muscles.
+However, most girls will never bench press 225lbs naturally unless they weigh about as much and/or use the excessive powerlifting arch, which is essentially a cheat move.

 Who cares anyway?

-There are more important things than you bench press numbers.
-For example, being lean and overall athletic is more essential to your health than pushing some stupid barbell.
-You are not 10 years old anymore and your lifting numbers should not be the main base of your self-esteem.
-Dick measuring through ego bench press contests is not recommended.
+There are higher priorities in life than your bench press numbers.
+For example, being lean and athletic is more important to your health than pushing a stupid barbell.
+You are not 10 years old anymore.
+Your lifting numbers should not be the base of your self-esteem.